 🧭 elevata Documentation Index¶

 This documentation describes the current behavior and architecture of elevata.
+Release history and feature introductions are documented in the CHANGELOG.

 This index gives you an overview of all major topics and how they fit together.